HorizonXP/alexabot-asana/README.md

 AlexaBot creates a task and assigns it to the right person.

-It also parses out the relative date from the utterance, translating it into the Due Date field in Asana.
+It also parses out the relative date from the utterance, translating it into the Due Date field in Wunderlist.
 In the last example above, Elizabeth will get assigned the task "Get more dog food" with a due date of "January 31, 2017" (assuming today is a day in January 2017).

 For a list of supported date utterances, check out ./alexa_config/TARGET_DATES.txt.

-## Setting Up Your Asana Workspace
-1. Create a new user in your workspace called "AlexaBot".
-The script will connect to Asana as this user.
-2. Create a project in your workspace called "Alexa Tasks".
-This will make it easy to see all tasks created from Alexa in one view.

 ## Setting Up The Script
-Instructions for setting up the script are in the AlexaAsanaClient.py file.
+Instructions for setting up the script are in the AlexaWunderlistClient.py file.
 After configuring the variables, run create_deployment.py to package up a .zip file to upload to Amazon AWS Lambda.

-Be sure to create an environment variable ASANA_ACCESS_TOKEN in the Lambda function console with the Personal Access Token obtained in the Asana Account Settings.
+Be sure to create an environment variable WUNDERLIST_ACCESS_TOKEN in the Lambda function console with the Personal Access Token obtained in the Wunderlist Account Settings.
-**Be sure to log into Asana as Alexa Bot to get the right token.**
+**Be sure to log into Wunderlist as Alexa Bot to get the right token.**

 ## Setting Up The Alexa Skills
 You will need to set up a separate skill for every person in your team in